nit011/nft_staking/README.md

 ## Notes

-- The contract uses the IERC721Enumerable interface to access the tokenOfOwnerByIndex function, which allows iterating through all NFTs owned by a user.
+- In this contract i use the IERC721Enumerable interface to access the tokenOfOwnerByIndex function, which allows iterating through all NFTs owned by a user.
-- The contract is upgradeable using OpenZeppelin's UUPS (Universal Upgradeable Proxy Standard) pattern.
+- This contract is upgradeable using OpenZeppelin's UUPS (Universal Upgradeable Proxy Standard) pattern.
-- The contract uses OpenZeppelin's Pausable, Ownable, and ReentrancyGuard libraries to provide additional security and administrative functionalities.
+- This  contract uses OpenZeppelin's Pausable, Ownable, and ReentrancyGuard libraries to provide additional security and administrative functionalities.

 ## Foundry